Q: How will I be notified for upcoming fundraising events?

 Staff are driven by knowing how important the work they do is, how badly their work and expertise is needed, their personal desire to do this work (though they wish it wasn’t needed), and the fact they truly make a difference in the lives of those they serve.

-If you still have questions that we have not address throughout our site, you may contact our office administrator at email@example.com or call (253) 597-6424 ext.
+If you still have questions that we have not addressed throughout our site, you may contact our office administrator at firstname.lastname@example.org or call (253) 597-6424 ext.
 0 for further assistance.